vladaad/discordcompressor/README.md

 * `-c:a` - Forces a certain audio encoder, specified in settings.json
 * `-f` - Forces a certain container, for example, `-f mkv` will output a .mkv file.

+Please check the wiki to get tips on how to make discordcompressor even more efficient without a performance penalty, or much faster.
 Settings and logs are located in %appdata%\vladaad\dc on Windows and ~/.config/vladaad/dc on Linux

 ## Compiling from source